micmejia/bible-dump/AMPC/Isaiah/Isa 14.md

-I will also make it a possession of the hedgehog _and_ porcupine, and of [^c]marshes _and_ pools of water, and I will sweep it with the broom of destruction, says the Lord of hosts.
+I will also make it a possession of the hedgehog _and_ porcupine, and of marshes _and_ pools of water, and I will sweep it with the broom of destruction, says the Lord of hosts.